PabloAA007/Supervised-Learning-Credit-Risk-Classification-Challenge/Report.md

 ## Summary

 Overall, the second model proved superior to the first by using oversampled data.
 This issue was most apparent in the better recall for high-risk loans, and the higher F1 score for high-risk loans.
-Identifying the risky loans is critical in credit risk analysis, as not recognizing a high-risk loan could lead to serious financial consequences.
+Identifying risky loans is critical in credit risk analysis, as not recognizing a high-risk loan could lead to serious financial consequences.

 For high-risk loans, the second model showed a small drop in precision, indicating that there might be an exchange between precision and recall.
 It may be necessary to strike a balance between minimizing false negatives and false positives based on the bank's requirements.